akantak/etrade_tax_poland/README.md

 DIVIDENDS DUE TAX: 55.42 zł
 ```

+This script also creates a `dividends.csv` file with dividents entries one by one.

 ## Usage

 Prepare a directory with all the statements from E*TRADE to be considered during tax calculation.